pact2023/pact2023.github.io/workshops/index.md

 # Important Dates

-Workshop/Tutorials to be held October XX-YY, 2023.
+Workshop/Tutorials to be held October 21-22, 2023.